hahn-th/homematicip-rest-api/README.md

 - `python hmip_cli.py -d <id-from-device-list> --toggle-garage-door` to toogle the garage door with HmIP-WGC.
 - `python hmip_cli.py --list-events` to listen to events and changes in your homematicIP system
 - `python hmip_cli.py -d <id> --set-lock-state LOCKED --pin 1234` to lock a door with HmIP-DLD
+- `python hmip_cli.py --dump-configuration --anonymize` to dump the current config and anonymize it.

 ## Examples